 The average home uses about a quarter of the total energy consumption to heat water.
 As you reduce energy use in other areas, like lighting, heating and cooling, this percentage will become bigger and more significant.
 Finding the most effective hot water service for your situation requires knowledge of the different types of systems and their strengths and weaknesses.

 When your old hot water system fails you’ll want hot water in a hurry.
-We can usually provide an emergency hot water system to give you time to choose the right solar hot water solution for you.
+We can usually provide an emergency hot water system to give you time to choose the right hot water solution for you.

 - Evacuated Tube Solar Hot Water Systems